 North Ballarat Roosters have made two changes to their line up as they look to bounce back from their 91-point loss.

-James Lukich and Billy Jones will come into the round six side for the Victorian Football League clash with Werribee at Eureka Stadium on Saturday, while Tim Speirs has been omitted and ruckman Tobias Thoolen is out with a knee injury.
+James Lukich and Billy Jones come into the round six side for the Victorian Football League clash with Werribee at Eureka Stadium on Saturday, while Tim Speirs has been omitted and ruckman Tobias Thoolen is out with a knee injury.

 Coach Marc Greig said one of the biggest concerns for the Roosters was Werribee’s height with North Melbourne players Braydon Preuss in the ruck and Majak Daw at full forward.